top of page

 For general author enquiries please email my agent Mary Krienke at Sterling Lord Literistic: mary[at]sll.com

-For all other enquiries and if you want me to write for you, please email me at: kavitabyds[at]gmail.com
+For all other enquiries and if you want to work together please email me at: kavvybedford[at]gmail.com

 bottom of page